-A study of individuals who are limited in their ability to engage in daily life activities due to challenges to their physical health.
-Topics include major medical, orthopedic, and neurological diagnoses, with emphasis on symptoms, physical conditions, and medical and social supports related to those diagnoses.
-OT evaluations and treatment planning for the physical health population are practiced.
+This course examines individuals who are limited in their ability to engage in daily life activities and occupations due to challenges to their physical health.
+The major medical, orthopedic, and neurological diagnoses will be studied with emphasis on symptoms, physical conditions, and medical and social supports and the impact on occupational their physical health.
+The major medical, orthopedic, and neurological diagnoses will be studied with emphasis on symptoms, physical conditions, and medical and social supports and the impact on occupational engagement related to those diagnoses.
+OT evaluations and planning of interventions for the physical health population are reviewed, discussed, and practiced.